 If you didn’t discover the cause of your injury until years later and this delay was reasonable, you may have two years from the date you learned of it to bring your lawsuit.
 This is called the “discovery rule.”
-An experienced injury attorney at Ostroff Injury Law can explain whether the discovery rule might apply in your particular case.
+An experienced injury attorney at Ostroff Godshall Injury and Accident Lawyers can explain whether the discovery rule might apply in your particular case.

 Consult a Lewisburg Personal Injury Attorney Today